Student support: accessibility and reasonable adjustments

 If you need urgent help

-If you have a flare-up of your condition, your condition deteriorates suddenly, or you are newly diagnosed with a health condition or disability, we would urge you to contact your student support team at the first opportunity to discuss your situation and your options.
+If you have a flare-up of your condition, your condition deteriorates suddenly, or you are newly diagnosed with a health condition or disability, we would urge you to contact us at the first opportunity to discuss your situation and your options.
 You can also visit our extenuating circumstances webpage, if you have upcoming assessments.